Reporting (report)

 1. The module message_ix_models.report.plot defines plot.callback() that adds standard plots to the Reporter.

-2. The module message_data.model.transport.report defines callback() that adds tasks specific to MESSAGEix-Transport.
+2. The module message_ix_models.model.transport.report defines callback() that adds tasks specific to the MESSAGEix-Transport model variant.

 The callback (1) is always registered, because these plots are always applicable and can be expected to function correctly for all models in the family.
 In contrast, (2) and (3) should only be registered and run for the specific model variants for which they are developed/intended.